Classic car MOT

 Do classic vans or motorcycles need an MOT?

-Classic vans and motorcycles are also MOT-exempt, which means that they won’t need one if they’re over 40 years old.
+Classic vans and motorcycles are also MOT-exempt, so they also won’t need one if they’re over 40 years old.

 Do I have to pay road tax on classic cars?